 - Happy Oceans: Seaweed creates a habitat for baby lobsters and other marine life.
 It also sequesters carbon, creates oxygen, and reverses ocean acidification.

-- Working Waterfront: At a time when Maine’s traditional waterfront jobs face multiple pressures, lobstermen are turning to aquaculture, a way to augment their unsteady income.
+- Working Waterfront: At a time when Maine’s traditional waterfront jobs face multiple pressures, lobstermen are turning to aquaculture and kelp farming to diversify their income on the water.

 - Health Benefits: Typically, seaweeds have 10x more minerals than land-based plants.
 Plus vitamins, essential aminos, and antioxidants.
 Oh, and it’s where fish get their omegas.